 We add a cup and a half of plant-based milk to this recipe.
 Any dairy free milk will work!
 Almond milk, soy milk, cashew milk, flaxseed milk, and beyond.
 It can be sweetened or unsweetened, vanilla or plain.
 Those slight differences in flavor won’t significantly impact the pudding in the end, since we are also adding sugar and vanilla extract.

 The coconut milk is key in this recipe, and it’s important to get the full-fat kind!
 Avoid the low-fat labels.
-This creamy milk will create the thick creamy pudding when combines with the other ingredients.
+This creamy milk will create the thick creamy pudding when combined with the other ingredients.
 The tapioca pudding will have a slight coconut flavor, which we love!

 If stored in a covered container in the fridge, this vegan tapioca pudding recipe should stay fresh for a couple of days.
 If you’d like the pudding to last a little longer, I would suggest spooning out several portions into separate containers (like ramekins) instead of keeping the pudding in a single serving.
 Make sure to cover with a small plate, plastic wrap, or cloth.